Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

 Since Bourgain's seminal work in \cite{BO94, BO96}, there has been extensive studies in invariant Gibbs measures for nonlinear Hamiltonian dispersive PDEs.
 A typical example is the following stochastic damped cubic nonlinear wave equation:

 \noi with $\xi$ denoting a space-time white noise forcing, which formally leaves the following Gibbs measure (also called the $\Phi^4$-measure from the constructive quantum field theory) invariant:

-\noi where $\vec u = (u, \dt u)$ and $\jb{\cdot} = (1 + |\cdot|^2)^{\frac 12}$.
+\noi where $\vec u = (u, \dt u)$, $\jb{\cdot} = (1 + |\cdot|^2)^{\frac 12}$, and $Z > 0$ is a normalizing factor.
 In particular, there has been a huge progress in the study of global well-posedness and invariant Gibbs measures for deterministic or stochastic (damped) nonlinear wave equations (NLW) with a power type nonlinearity on various domains.
-See \cite{BB12, BB14, Bring2, BDNY, BTz07, BTz08, GKOT, OOTol1, OOT2, ORTz, OTh2, OTWZ} and the references therein.
-Many of these works addressed the case where the solution is not a function but merely a distribution, in which we say that the equation is singular.
+We refer the readers to \cite{BB12, BB14, Bring1, Bring2, BDNY, BTz07, BTz08, GKOT, OOTol1, OOT2, ORTz, OTh2, OTWZ} and the references therein.
+Many of these works addressed the case where the solution is not a function but merely a distribution, in which case we say that the equation is singular.
 We also would like to mention that the work by Oh, Robert, and the second author in \cite{ORTz} on stochastic NLW on compact surfaces is the first time when Bourgain's invariant measure argument \cite{BO94} was applied to a singular dispersive PDE with a stochastic forcing.
-See also \cite{BOP2, Deya1, Deya2, GKO, GKO2, OOcomp, OOR, OPTz, OWZ, Tolomeo2} for more well-posedness results for stochastic NLW or NLW with rough random initial data.
+We also refer the readers to \cite{BOP2, Deya1, Deya2, GKO, GKO2, OOcomp, OOR, OPTz, OWZ, Tolomeo2} for more well-posedness results for stochastic NLW or NLW with rough random initial data.

 A natural and interesting question is how the strength of dispersion can affect well-posedness or invariance results of wave equations.
 This leads to the consideration of the NLW with a fractional Laplacian $(1 - \Dl)^\al$, which we refer to as the fractional NLW.
 When $\al = 1$, one recovers the usual NLW.
 By varying the value of $\al > 0$, one can find the limitations for certain well-established methods in a quantitative manner.
-Also, one can see interesting phase transitions of the equation as $\al > 0$ meets some certain threshold.
-Fractional NLW in its general form was first studied in \cite{FP}, where Forcella-Pocovnicu studied invariant Gibbs measure of the fractional NLW with a general power type nonlinearity on the two-dimensional torus $\T^2$ and with dispersion $(1 - \Dl)^\al$ for some range of $\al < 1$.
+In addition, one can see interesting phase transitions of the equation as $\al > 0$ meets some certain threshold.
+Fractional NLW was first studied by Sun, Xu, and the second author in \cite{STzX} and also by Forcella-Pocovnicu in \cite{FP} on the two-dimensional torus $\T^2$ and with dispersion $(1 - \Dl)^\al$ for some range of $\al < 1$.
 In the special case when $\al = 2$, the fractional NLW becomes the nonlinear beam equation, which has been studied in \cite{BMS, BOS, CLL, MPTW}.
-We also mention that nonlinear PDEs with a fractional Laplacian has been studied in elliptic models \cite{Duch22}, parabolic models \cite{Duch21}, and other dispersive models such as the Schr\"odinger equations \cite{LW1, LW2, STz20, STz21}.
+We also mention that nonlinear PDEs with a fractional Laplacian has been studied in elliptic models \cite{Duch22}, parabolic models \cite{Duch21, DGR, EW}, and other dispersive models such as the Schr\"odinger equations \cite{LW1, LW2, STz20, STz21}.